patricknakayama/Red_vs_Blue_Team/DefensiveSummary.md

 ### Description of Targets

-The target of this attack was: `Target 1` (192.168.1.110).
+The targets of this attack were: `Target 1` (192.168.1.110) and `Target 2` (192.168.1.115).

+Both Targets expose the same WordPress site, however Target 2 has better security hardening.

-Target 1 is an Apache web server and has SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
+Targets 1 and 2 are Apache web servers and have SSH enabled, so ports 80 and 22 are possible ports of entry for attackers.
 As such, the following alerts have been implemented.

 ### Monitoring the Targets